 Bottom ash was collected in hoppers beneath the boiler.
 A drag chain conveyor dewaters the bottom ash as it is transported to the truck loading area.
 Trucks are loaded directly from the drag chain conveyor.
-Trucks then take bottom ash to a storage area where it is stockpiled and marketed for beneficial reuse.
-The storage area has been moved from the previous bottom ash landfill to the east side of Ash Landfill No. 4 during this reporting period.
+Trucks then take bottom ash to a storage area on the east side of Ash Landfill No. 4 where it is stockpiled and marketed for beneficial reuse.